phonologus/ED/README.md

   ASCII range as `\xhh`.
 Additionally, it displays non-ASCII code-points in the Basic Multilingual Plane as `\uhhhh`, and code-points beyond the BMP as `\Uhhhhhh`.

++ The manpage states that ED discards all text in a file that appears between the last newline and the end-of-file.
+The original `ed.c` source code does not do that.
+Instead it supplies a newline at the end of the file, and notifies the user with a: `'\n' appended` message.
+This behaviour has been retained.